Fontana, Gozo: Fireworks

 The village of Fontana always been known to have fireworks enthusiasts.
 The start of it all was a certain short and quiet man, Ninu Farrugia, who had brought the skill of pyrotechnics from Malta.
 He was a prime master in fireworks and performed technical work in this skill with great skill and precision.
 His children later on continued this work.
 The Fontana Brothers, a number of youths from Fontana helped Ninu, and by time also turned into experts in this dangerous craft.
 Over time this group became champions in Gozo for constructing fireworks for the Sacred Heart feast.
 Although Fontana was a small village, the amount of fireworks that was produced for the festival would be greater than that of other villages in Gozo.
 Thousands of people attended the feast to follow the infernal box that had a certain rhythm and quality.
 Fontana Brothers was the Brand name of Fontana and has been famous since the start.
 Some were obviously very proud because it meant expertise in pyrotechnics and courage which lead them creating bigger and better fireworks which could only be seen in Fontana.
 Those who make them and set these fireworks off from the fields, both were justifiable to celebrate their 'bravura' or their insanity during the march of the latter at the end of the feast.
 However a new organisation, 'Għaqda tan-Nar Fontana' was set up in 2014, following the 2010 tragedy at Farrugia Brothers Fireworks Factory that cost the lives of 5 people from Fontana.
 To this day, it is said that the village of Fontana still leads the pyrotechnics side of Gozo by setting up grand fireworks shows including them with vast variety of spectacular fireworks.

 Shelters

 Shelters were built beside the Springs.
 This was useful for the Fontanin to go for shelter when there were raids during World War II.
 This shelter started at the Springs and ended on a cliff overlooking Fontana.

+Sport

+In the 1950s and 1960s, Fontana used to be represented by its own football club.